trimstray/test-your-sysadmin-skills/README.md

 The **OSI** model explains why it doesn't make sense to make routing, a **layer 3** concept, decisions based on a physical, **layer 2**, mechanism.

 Modern networking is broken into many different layers to accomplish your end to end communication.
-Your network card (what is addressed by the mac address [physical address]) needs to only be responsible for communicating with peers on it's physical network.
+Your network card (what is addressed by the mac address - physical address) needs to only be responsible for communicating with peers on it's physical network.

 The communication that you are allowed to accomplish with your **MAC** address is going to be limited to other devices that reside within physical contact to your machine.
 On the internet, for example, you are not physically connected to each machine.
 That's why we make use of **TCP/IP** (a **layer 3**, logical address) mechanism when we need to communicate with a machine that we are not physically connected to.